Why didn’t I value myself or life when I was younger?

 I was determined to continue since there was a 36% chance in those days of delivering a live baby.
 We were told there was no other way.

 But, late in the fourth month, I realized I was not growing in measurement.
 I was getting smaller!
 A hastily arranged ultrasound revealed that one of the little lives I carried had died several weeks before.
-We saw a separate sac with little bones, and were told our second baby might miscarry, too.
+We saw a separate sac with little bones, and were told our second baby might die, too.
 We were crushed, and I was in anguish.
 I was guilty of all those earlier years and just knew I was being punished.

 I almost forgot about the remaining life within me as I focused on the loss.
 “Why God?”
 Satan almost destroyed my joy, except that Jesus is greater!
 “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
 (John 10:10)

 Later, even though our other precious baby would be fine, I felt such frustration because if we didn’t want an only child, we would have to go through another of these uniquely stressful procedures with all the costs, shots, and stress leading up to it.
 Then once the procedure is over, there is the waiting for that determining ultrasound to give you the news, good or bad!

 Having a baby can easily become an idol!
 I had to get over it so I could focus on having a joyful heart for my husband and new son.
 It was the will of a loving, sovereign God, and His comforting presence was very real.